huggingface/datasets/datasets/ccagt/README.md

 #### Annotation process

 The instances were annotated using the [labelbox](https://labelbox.com/) tool.
 The satellite category was labeled as a single dot, and the other categories were labeled as polygons.
-After the annotation process, all annotations was reviewed.
+After the annotation process, all annotations were reviewed.

 #### Who are the annotators?